tatumizer/pigeon_map/README.md

 One notable property of PigeonMaps is that the keys in NameSet and keys used for *reading* data are normally constant strings.
 For constant strings, expenses for hashCode calculations are essentially zero, and comparison for equality is satisfied by identity check.
-Since hashCode and equality is all that's needed here, and collisions are prevented, finding a slot for value bois down to shift and mask in typical case.
+Since hashCode and equality is all that's needed here, and collisions are prevented, finding a slot for value boils down to shift and mask in typical case.
 (Please refer to the source code for details, otherwise it sounds cryptic)

 NOTE: PigeonMap supports up to 64 keys for NameSet.
 It's enough for most practical purposes.
 You can have as many NameSets as you wish.